Top Skills Professionals Need for Workplace Success

 - Managing a positive relationship with an employer

 2. Public Speaking: Almost every job requires some public speaking.
 While you might not be giving long presentations regularly, you will likely need to speak up during meetings, provide information to your colleagues, and/or speak to a group in some small way.
 Professionals need to be capable of speaking to others clearly and presenting information effectively.
 The following skills are important for anyone who has to present in public:

 - Receiving criticism and feedback

 - Social skills

-3. Teamwork: All professionals have to work on some sort of a group, whether they are working on team projects, or working to help a company achieve its mission.
-As a professional, you need the interpersonal skills to get along with others.
+3. Teamwork: All professionals have to work in some sort of a group, whether they are working on team projects or trying to help a company achieve its mission.
+As a professional, you must possess the interpersonal skills required to get along with others.
 You need to be able to share responsibility with others, communicate effectively, and achieve a common goal.
 There are other teamwork skills professionals need:

 - Conflict resolution